When is is put in English? Uses of was - were

 Important: the pronoun it denotes inanimate objects, as well as animals and plants.
 This is my rose.
 It's wonderful.
 This is my rose.
 She is beautiful.

-The table above refers to the case when the verbs am, is are used as a link between the subject and the predicate.
-The scheme of the affirmative sentence in general looks like this:
+The table above refers to the case when the verbs am, is are used as a connective between the subject and the predicate.
+The general outline of an affirmative sentence looks like this:

 1. Subject.